coingaming/elixir-test/README.md

 - `ExUnit` should be used for writing tests.
 - Application should have 100% test coverage.
 - Application should `not` use any database / disc storage.
 All needed data should be stored only in application memory.
-- Candidate can use any Elixir or Erlang library he wants.
+- Candidate can use any Elixir or Erlang library he/she wants.

 ### Money amounts